Siaha Burley: Coaching career

 Burley became the wide receivers coach for the Arizona Rattlers in 2011 under head coach Kevin Guy.
 In 2013, Burley was named the offensive coordinator for the Chicago Rush.
 In 2014, Burley was named the offensive coordinator for the Orlando Predators.
 After two seasons with the Predators, Burley was named the offensive coordinator for the Rattlers on December 2, 2015.
-After the Rattlers left the AFL for the Indoor Football League, Burley joined the Cleveland Gladiators in the same position for the 2017 season.
+After the Rattlers left the AFL for the Indoor Football League (IFL), Burley joined the Cleveland Gladiators in the same position for the 2017 season.

 On May 23, 2017, Burley left the Gladiators early in the 2017 season to become the head coach of the Jacksonville Sharks, a team that had left the AFL to start the new National Arena League.
 He won two championships with the Sharks before leaving the team after the 2019 season when they could not come to terms on a contract extension.
 He was re-hired by the Sharks as head coach for the 2022 season.

+Burley was the assistant head coach of the Arizona Rattlers of the IFL from 2023 to 2024.
+He became the offensive coordinator of the IFL's Northern Arizona Wranglers in 2025.